Posted By Eugene Bruno & Associates Posted in: Wrongful Death.

 Now her family wants answers.
 They say that camera footage shows Jenkins asking for help while in the back of a police car.
 They want to know why she wasn’t immediately taken to the hospital.

-At the Law Offices of Eugene G. Bruno, we know that this is just one way in which wrongful death cases arise.
+At the Eugene Bruno & Associates, we know that this is just one way in which wrongful death cases arise.
 Do you know where to turn if you have lost a loved one due to another person’s negligence?

 When you need a San Diego wrongful death attorney, you can call us today.